 To care for the treatment area:

 - Wash gently with lukewarm water only.
-DO NOT scrub your skin.
+Don't scrub your skin.

 - Pat dry instead of rubbing dry.

-- DO NOT use lotions, ointments, makeup, perfumed powders, or other perfumed products on this area.
+- Don't use lotions, ointments, makeup, perfumed powders, or other perfumed products on this area.
 Ask your provider what is OK to use.

 - Use only an electric razor to shave.